dilex42/evotz_web/README.rst

 - !Warning!
 Due to being demo app you could upload files only up to 25 MB.

-- !Warnong!
+- !Warning!
 Server time is UTC+0.

 Technologies used
 -----------------